theNewDynamic/stevebacher.com/content/media.md

 draft: true

 ---
-Images of Steve Bacher, Candidate for Congress in Pennsylvania's 1st district.
+Hi-res Images of Steve Bacher, Candidate for Congress in Pennsylvania's 1st district.